Tribit XSound Go Review

 This is the weakest point of the XSound Go, and it only managed to earn a mediocre 4 out of 10 in our sound quality testing.
 Everything about the sound, from bass power to clarity to dynamic range, is slightly below average.
 That's not to say it sounds bad, however.
 Unless you're the type of person that cringes at anything but top shelf speakers, the soundscape produced by the XSound Go will be acceptable.
 Plus, it sounds infinitely better, and louder, than a phone's built-in speakers.
 This makes it a worthwhile purchase if more than one person is going to be listening to your music while out on the go.

 There are certainly waterproof speakers that sound better.
 For instance, the UE Roll 2 has deeper bass and better clarity.
-IT also lists for $100, making it much more expensive, so you'll have to decide how much of a premium you're willing to pay for sound quality.
+It's also much more expensive, so you'll have to decide how much of a premium you're willing to pay for sound quality.

-The Tribit XSound Go did quite well in our portability testing. weighin in at only 13.4 ounces it is quite light.
+The Tribit XSound Go did quite well in our portability testing, weighing in at only 13.4 ounces it is quite light.
 The IPX7 waterproof rating means it can survive even complete submersion in water, making it a perfect companion if your adventures take you to lakes, rivers, and oceans.
-The curved enges may seem like a minor design choice, but they actually make it much easier to shove the XSound Go into a bag full of wet towels than if it had square edges.
+The curved edges may seem like a minor design choice, but they actually make it much easier to shove the XSound Go into a bag full of wet towels than if it had square edges.
 All of this earned it a score of 8 out of 10.

-Again, there are waterproof speaker that are lighter and smaller, namely the UE Roll 2.
+Again, there are waterproof speakers that are lighter and smaller, namely the UE Roll 2.
 However, the XSound Go is significantly cheaper than any of these lighter options.

 The small size of the XSound Go certainly limits its maximum volume, earning it the lowest score of 3 out of 10 in this metric.
 In our testing it was able to fill a small room with sound, but anything larger and the volume felt less than booming.
 For a few friends listening on the beach it has plenty of volume, but it would struggle in a room with lots of people hanging out and talking or dancing.
 For most uses this level of volume won't feel limiting, but if you're planning on a dance party you'll definitely want something with a bit more juice.
 If you're looking for something cheap that is also relatively loud the Sony XB10 is your best bet.
 However, this small and loud speaker isn't waterproof, which might be a dealbreaker.